 Cut the red onion in half, peel it, and thinly slice it.

-Tip: I noticed that at least in the places I visited in Greece, tomatoes are cut in large chunks, larger than bite-size.
+Tip: I noticed that in the places I visited in Greece, tomatoes were cut in large chunks, larger than bite-size.
 Feel free to cut the tomatoes into smaller pieces if you prefer.

-Arrange chopped tomatoes, cucumbers, and bell pepper onto a plate or serving platter.
+Arrange chopped tomatoes, cucumbers, and bell pepper onto a plate, large bowl, or serving platter.

-Add Kalamata olives, a sprinkle of dried oregano, a pinch of salt, and a drizzle of olive oil.
+Add Kalamata olives, a sprinkle of dried oregano, a pinch of salt, and a drizzle of olive oil, and give it a quick toss.

-Place a block of Feta on top of the veggies, sprinkle with more dried oregano, and drizzle with more olive oil.
+Place a block of Feta on the veggies, sprinkle with more dried oregano, and drizzle with olive oil.

 Serving Suggestions

-We put together a round-up post with our favorite starter recipes for you to check out.
+We created a round-up post with our favorite starter recipes to check out.

 Finally, you can serve Greek salad as a tasty side dish alongside one of our many easy plant-based dinners.